adventure-collective/adventure-collective.github.io/README.md

 Our projects have a few principles:

-## 1/ Be adventurous
+## 1/ Be exploratory

-It should be something that we haven't seen, or worked on before.

-(This doesn't mean it should be difficult, just that we're working on something new.)
+By finding our way toward building something step by step, we're able to pick the best routes.

+This doesn't mean having no plan, just that our plan doesn't get in the way of implementation.

 ## 2/ Be achievable

-There should be a way of it being **done** - whether it's put online, or shown to people in real life.
+There should be a way of it being **done** - whether it's published & shared online, or shown to people in real life.

 (It doesn't have to finish there; we just need a target to work to.)

 ## 3/ Be open

-Wherever possible - a project should be accessible and open for people to help.
+A project should be accessible and open for people to find out about & help with.

+We don't have to adventure in secret.